Scalable Differentially Private Sketches under Continual Observation: Lazy Frequency Estimation

 \section{Lazy Frequency Estimation}

-We will first introduce a sketch construction that follows prior work \cite{epasto2023differentially}, named the Punctual Sketch ($\punctual$).
+We will first introduce the Punctual Sketch ($\punctual$) \cite{epasto2023differentially}.
 This approach has high computational overhead and acts a straw man.
-Subsequently, we will introduce a new construction, the Lazy Sketch ($\lazy$), that reduces the computational costs of the $\punctual$.
+Subsequently, we will introduce our new framework, $\lazy$, that reduces the computational costs of the $\punctual$.